kliu9745/orie4580_finalproject/readme.md

 - **TTFT (Time To First Token)**: Time from query arrival until the first output token is generated
-- **Completion Time**: Total time from arrival to completion of all output tokens
 - **TBT (Time Between Tokens)**: Average time between consecutive output tokens
-- **Utilization**: Fraction of time the GPU is busy processing requests

 ## Output
 Each simulation function returns: